birknergard/c-exam/README.md

 <br/>
 <br/>
 <br/>

 ## Task 3
+### TO DO!
+Test/improve
+Complete documentation, for this file and in main.c

 ### Initial setup
 For this program I found that i had a lot of data structures prepared.
 I had already created the menu structure, single linked list and doubly linked list beforehand, as well as some other utility files (debug and util).
 However, when i put them all togheter (specifically the linked lists) i found that they had conflicting data types.
 Initially i tried renaming the wrappers but found the same issue with the naming of methods and the NODE struct.
 I then decided to refactor these two data structures into FLIGHT_LIST and PASSENGER_LIST, since it prevent unnecessary abstraction.